TimN1987/SchoolBookingsApp/README.md

 Development followed **Test-Driven Development (TDD)** principles, supported by **xUnit tests** for core logic and ViewModels.
 This enabled the setup of a **Continuous Integration (CI)** pipeline using **GitHub Actions**, ensuring that all commits trigger automated builds and test validation.

+### Why WPF and MVVM?

+The **School Bookings App** was designed as a personal desktop application, making **WPF** a natural choice for its rich UI capabilities and seamless integration with .NET.
+The **MVVM** pattern complements the app’s core functionality (inputting, managing, and displaying data) through a clean separation of concerns and efficient *data bindings* powered by *INotifyPropertyChanged*.

+This architecture ensures that once data is read from the database, it can be displayed dynamically and reliably, while the expressive nature of **XAML** enables clear, maintainable, and accessible layouts.
+This project also created opportunities to develop confidence using *custom controls* and highly customised styles in **XAML**.

+Adopting the MVVM pattern also allowed the project to be developed in stages, aligning with Test-Driven Development (TDD) principles.
+Early development focused on building and testing a robust Model layer to handle all database CRUD operations.
+This approach kept database logic modular and independent from the UI, simplifying scalability and future maintenance.

+The next stage of development involved creating *ViewModels* that exposed key data properties to the *Views*.
+This required careful planning to define which properties should be accessible and how different data entities interact — for example, ensuring that either a Booking or a Student could be selected, but not both.
+This design foresight made the creation of *Views* straightforward, with a focus on precise *data bindings* and polished, consistent **XAML** styling.

 ## 🔨 Future Improvements:

 ## 💡 Lessons Learned: